-Housed in the magnificent Hôtel de Saint Aignan, this museum chronicles the art and history of the Jewish people in France and in Europe.
-It features a superb collection of objects of both artistic and cultural significance (a splendid Italian Renaissance torah ark, a German gold-and-silver Hanukkah menorah, a 17th-century Dutch illustrated torah scroll, documents from the Dreyfus trial), which is interspersed with texts, drawings, and photos telling the story of the Jews and explaining the basics of both Ashkenazi and Sephardic traditions.
+Housed in the magnificent Hôtel de Saint Aignan, one of the many palatial 17th-century mansions that dot the Marais, this museum chronicles the art and history of the Jewish people in France and in Europe from medieval times to the present day.
+It features a superb collection of objects of both artistic and cultural significance (a splendid Italian Renaissance torah ark, a German gold and silver Hanukkah menorah, a 17th-century Dutch illustrated Torah scroll, documents from the Dreyfus trial), which is interspersed with texts, drawings, and photos telling the story of the Jews and explaining the basics of both Ashkenazi and Sephardic traditions.
+You’ll do a lot of reading here; documentation is translated in English, but if you’re feeling lazy you can get the informative audioguide.
 The final rooms include a collection of works by Jewish artists, including Modigliani, Soutine, Lipchitz, and Chagall.
-In recent years, this museum has hosted some terrific temporary exhibits on offbeat subjects like the (Jewish) origins of Superman, Radical Jewish Culture, and the Walter Benjamin archives.
 Be prepared for airportlike security at the entrance.

 Musée d’Art et d'Histoire du Judaïsme

 Our Rating Neighborhood Le Marais (3rd & 4th Arrondissements) Hours Tue–Fri 11am–6pm; Sat–Sun 10am–6pm; closed Mon; check website for seasonal changes.
 Two-hour walking tours available mid-May to Mid-August.
 Transportation Métro: Rambuteau or Hôtel de Ville Phone 01-53-01-86-60 Prices Museum admission 10€ adults, 7€ ages 18–25, free for children 17 and under.
 Two-hour walking tour (museum included) €14 adults, €8 ages 18–25, €7 children 17 and under and Paris Museum Pass.
 Web site Musée d’Art et d'Histoire du Judaïsme